 Also, Mr. O is offering his grain sack chair in my online shop (SOLD) and can’t wait to see where it ends up.
 When my kids sell their items it’s a built-in geography lesson.
 The last piece went to Australia this week – how fun!

 Both Mr. O and I hope you’ve been encouraged to try DIY yourself and that even see how kids learning to do for themselves is rewarding a thousand times over.
-Do pin and share to inspire others too!
+Also, pin and share to inspire others too!
 Share with us your stories – we’d love to hear them.

 Up next, this dresser has seen better days and will be getting a face-lift. eep!
 See the reveal HERE.